jwentong/jwentong.github.io/mab.md

 {: .text-justify}
 *Multi-Armed Bandit (MAB)* is a basic framework for the sequential decisionmaking problem, where a decision-maker (or player) must select an arm from a set of arms with unknown distribution at each time round.
 After that, the player will observe a reward from the environment.
 According to the rewarding process, MABs can be roughly classified into stochastic MABs, adversarial MABs, Markovian MABs, and Contextual MABs.
+To that end, we commit to the following principles:

    ![test](https://github.com/jwentong/jwentong.github.io/raw/master/assets/images/mabfig_02.jpg)